 “The feature-rich CAT tool that is fun to use”

 CafeTran Espresso is designed for freelancers, but it is claimed that it is powerful enough for corporate use.
+It is also supposed to be especially good at translating PDFs.
 The tool can be used on Windows, Mac, and Linux and operates as a TM server so that many translators can work together.

 Crowdin